gprMax/gprMax/toolboxes/GPRAntennaModels/README.rst

 How to use the package
 ======================

 The antenna models can be accessed from within a block of Python code in an input file.
 The models are inserted at location x,y,z.
 The coordinates are relative to the geometric centre of the antenna in the x-y plane and the bottom of the antenna skid in the z direction.
 The models must be used with cubic spatial resolutions of either 0.5mm (GSSI 400MHz antenna only), 1mm (default), or 2mm by setting the keyword argument, e.g. ``resolution=0.002``.
-The antenna models can be rotated 90 degrees counter-clockwise (CCW) in the x-y plane by setting the keyword argument ``rotate90=True``.

 .. note::